 10. Use a Horsepower limit to derate for rigidity

-Okay, you’ve mastered the other 9 tips, and thinks are going well, but you’re now running up against the rigidity limits of your machine.
+Okay, you’ve mastered the other 9 tips, and things are going well, but you’re now running up against the rigidity limits of your machine.
 If you plow in with full power, bad things happen.
 The machine chatters and destroys the cutter, surface finish is lousy, or the machine deflects and cuts very inaccurately.

 Cutting forces for metal are likely to be much higher than for wood and CNC Routers (sometimes called Gantry Mills) are considerably less rigid than equivalent CNC Mills.
 This is just a fact of life.
 If nothing else, compare the work envelope of the mill (much lower than a router) and it’s weight (much higher than a router) against a CNC Router.
 Except for the biggest industrial Gantry Mills, there is no comparison.
 And because of that, no way that machine is as rigid as a CNC Mill.
 So, we have to compensate.